LouisMazel/maz-ui/packages/docs/docs/components/maz-bottom-sheet.md

 ---
 title: MazBottomSheet
-description: MazBottomSheet is a standalone component like a simple dialog but at the bottom of screen
+description: MazBottomSheet is a standalone component like a simple dialog but at the bottom of screen.
+Useful for mobile UX.
 ---

 # {{ $frontmatter.title }}